 Finally, many of the world’s great spiritual teachers have been late-stage old souls passing on their wisdom: Gurdjieff (1866-1949), Jiddu Krishnamurti (1895-1986), Ramana Maharshi (1879-1950), Anandamayi Ma (1896-1962), Neem Karoli Baba (d.
 1973), the Dalai Lama, Ammachi (Mātā Amritanandamayī Devi), and Thich Nhat Hanh.

 There are seven levels to every stage of soul evolution, including this one.
-So after completing the 7th level of the mature soul stage, the soul begins its next life as a 1st-level old soul.
-The soul then undergoes the whole sequence of development as an old soul, one life at a time, until finally it reaches 7th level.
+After completing the 7th level of the Mature Soul stage, the soul begins its next life as a 1st-level Old Soul.
+The soul then undergoes the whole cycle of development, one life at a time, until finally it reaches 7th level.
 This is the final step, step 35, in the 35 steps of reincarnation.

 Now, I occasionally meet people who are convinced that they must now be in their final incarnation simply because they are so “spiritual” and have no liking for the material world.
 This is not how it works.

 The goal of evolution is not to escape from the wretched physical plane, despite what many teach.
 The end of reincarnation is not some sort of reward for good behaviour.
 Human existence is not a prison, or a wheel of torment, from which only the most worthy gain liberation.